dbeezt/financial-resilience-modeller/README.md

 # Financial Resilience Modeller

-Interface to an agent-based model aimed at examining shock propagation between financial entities during the covid-19 pandemic.
+Interface to a compound agent-based model focused on examining hypothetical scenarios for the purpose of speculative analysis.
+Of interest is the propagation of alternative shocks across each inner model (pandemic, financial), where the former propagates a shock in the form of virulent spread and the latter propagates a shock in the form of reduced capacity for financial lending.

 ## Example Simulation